stianfro/blog/content/en/posts/registry-mirror-1.md

 4. ConfigMap containing the registry configuration.

-Also, in a production environment you would probably want to configure this with a proper HA setup with muliple replicas, probes, anti-affinity and a pod disruption budget.\
+Also, in a production environment you would probably want to configure this with a proper HA setup with multiple replicas, probes, anti-affinity and a pod disruption budget.\
 I have written a blog post on how to do this [here](https://engineering.intility.com/article/guide-to-high-availability-in-kubernetes)

 ### Service